Share this post

 Aside from the physical appearance grading, the USDA also adds an internal testing component called “Brix” measurement.
 Brix is the measurement of sugar crystals in the water content in fruit.
 It is done with a refractometer.

-A few drops of juice applied to the glass of a refractometer
+A few drops of juice applied to the glass of a manual refractometer.
+There are also digital refractometers.

 Brix measurement is not just used for melons, winemakers use it to test their grapes, and it is also used to check the sweetness in other items, like honey.